 - A mole on the nose: great lechery

-- A mole on a woman's thigh: unfaithful, and a great spendthrift; a girl with a mole on her breast will be irresistible
+- A mole on a woman's breast: a woman with a mole on her breast will be irresistible

 - A hairy chest: masculinity

 A wart is said to be the mark of the Devil and is unlucky.
 Warts could also be cured by rubbing a frog across them.

 Dimple on the chin—devil within.— An old wives' tale

 Superstitions About Sneezing, Coughing, Hiccups, Yawning, Shivers, and Laughing

 Coughing and sneezing, according to some, could mean more than just allergies or contracting a cold.
 Many traditions associate these bodily functions and reactions to more than just common illnesses.
 Below are examples of some of these superstitions.